-In truth, however, I’ve come by my jaundice honestly, having spent nearly 30 years in the newspaper industry and another 10 in organized labor–two fields of human endeavor, you may have noticed, that are floundering on the edge of extinction.
-Some of the newspapers for which I reported don’t even exist any more (The Port Jefferson Record, the Phoenix Gazette and, for all reasonable journalistic purposes, New Times) and two (The Wall Street Journal and Barron’s) are owned by Rupert Murdoch, which almost qualifies as a living death.
+In truth, however, I’ve come by my jaundice honestly, having spent nearly 30 years in the newspaper industry and another 10 in organized labor—two fields of human endeavor, you may have noticed, that are floundering on the edge of extinction.
+Some of the newspapers for which I reported don’t even exist any more (The Port Jefferson Record, the Phoenix Gazette and, for all reasonable journalistic purposes, Phoenix New Times) and two (The Wall Street Journal and Barron’s) are owned by Rupert Murdoch, which almost qualifies as a living death.
 As for organized labor?
 Ironically, the most successful unions today are those that look out for people already making a lot of money, like baseball players.
 And film stars.
 Newspaper reporters just got it all wrong.

 Still, the temptation to poke at vested interests with a verbal harpoon is not easily vanquished.
-Nor is the urge to natter on about those few things I actually know something about, which is how I came to write and self-publish a first book about campground ownership, Renting Dirt.
-I also started this blog, because everyone said I needed to have a blog to promote my book, and while I’m skeptical that it has worked that way, it has kept me engaged with the industry.
-More recently, I’ve completed a second book, Turning Dirt, that is intended as a more practical, step-by-step guide for anyone thinking about buying a campground—anyone, that is, undeterred by Renting Dirt who still thinks owning a campground may not be a healthy life choice.
+Nor is the urge to natter on about those few things I actually know something about, which is how I came to write and self-publish a book about campground ownership, Renting Dirt.
+I also maintain this blog, which explores all aspects of RVing and the campground industry, and more recently I published Turning Dirt, which provides a step-by-step guide for anyone thinking about buying a campground—anyone, that is, undeterred by Renting Dirt who still thinks owning a campground is a swell idea.
 If you’re going to chase that dream anyway, you might as well be prepared with something more than the superficial guidelines others have dished out.